Monetary Regimes and Trade before the Classical Gold Standard: Evidence from the Latin Monetary Union: Results

 I also test whether the results are sensitive to the sample or trade data used.
-I therefore adapt the countries included in the sample according to the previous literature on trade during the first globalizaton \citep{LopezCordovaMeissner:03, Timini:18, Timini:23}.\footnote{Additionally, I also as test other restrictions e.g. focusing on European countries only, excluding Germany, European countries and the US only} I then use RICardo \citep{DedingerGirard:17} as an alternative database for sourcing information on bilateral trade flows.\footnote{As suggested by the literature on the first globalization, I use import-based trade data, as they tend to be more reliable---given the stronger incentives for a correct register of trade (customs collection purposes).}
+First, I extend the sample back to 1855, which provides a longer pre-LMU window.
+However, this exercise comes at a cost, since the earlier years are more unbalanced and necessarily exclude Italy, one LMU member, as unified Italian trade data are not available before the 1860s.
+Second, I address the specific role of Italy.
+Italy suspended convertibility in 1866, shortly after joining the LMU, making it a potentially important qualification to the credibility channel emphasized above.
+I therefore re-estimate the baseline specification excluding Italy from the sample.
+The estimated LMU coefficient remains very similar in magnitude to the baseline estimate.
+This suggests that the early positive trade effect is not driven by Italian trade flows or by Italy-specific monetary developments after 1866.
+Rather, the result appears to capture a broader LMU-wide effect during the period in which the bimetallic framework still retained credibility.
+Third, I adapt the countries included in the sample according to the previous literature on trade during the first globalizaton \citep{LopezCordovaMeissner:03, Timini:18, Timini:23}.
+Additionally, I also consider other sample restrictions.
+These include limiting the sample to European countries only; excluding Germany; and focusing on European countries and the United States.
+Finally, I use RICardo \citep{DedingerGirard:17} as an alternative database for sourcing information on bilateral trade flows.\footnote{As suggested by the literature on the first globalization, I use import-based trade data, as they tend to be more reliable---given the stronger incentives for a correct register of trade (customs collection purposes).}

-Figure~\ref{fig:lmu_robustness} reports robustness test results for the sample 1865-1873.
-The estimated coefficient ranges from 0.21 to 0.41, indicating a trade increase of between +23\% and +50\% depending on the specification used.
+Figure~\ref{fig:lmu_robustness} reports robustness test results for the LMU effects during the 1865-1873 period.
+The estimated coefficient ranges from 0.21 to 0.41, indicating a trade increase of between +23\% and +50\% depending on the specification used.\footnote{Exact coefficients and standard errors for the LMU dummy and the control variables in all robustness exercises shown in the Figure, are reported in Appendix Table \ref{tab:rob_lmu_trade_1860_1873}.
+I discuss the interpretation of these controls below Table \ref{tab:lmu_trade} and Table \ref{tab:rob_lmu_trade_1860_1873}.}